koushik-stack/Koushik-s-Introduction-/README.md

 I'm passionate about building products at scale—I've launched major features on industry-leading services and apps with 25M+ installs, and automated systems across high-traffic platforms.

-Outside of work, I'm interested in following the developments of science.
+Outside of work, I'm interested in following the developments of science especially in Quantum Computing.
 I publish article and write newsletters of my daily research in tech.